awslabs/green-boost/docs/docs/contributing.md

 ### gboost-ui

+After running `pnpm add ../path/to/gboost/packages/gboost-ui` in your GB app, you'll need to restart the Vite dev server.

-For `gboost-ui`, you'll need to add this plugin in your vite.config.ts
+Vite will pre-bundle any non JS file (i.e. JSX) so you'll need to add this plugin in your vite.config.ts
 ```ts
 import type { Plugin } from "vite";